 Producers, exporters, researchers, government, and industry took stock of the agricultural traceability work already underway and considered the priorities for the pathway forward to becoming a world-class leader in traceability.

 The interactive webinar Summit, moderated by ABC Landline’s anchor, Pip Courtney, launched on 7 April 2022.
-It featured keynote speakers from industry and government from all stages of the agricultural trade supply chain.
+It featured keynote speakers from industry and government and all stages of the agricultural trade supply chain.

 Summit workshop outputs

-Participants at the April 2022 National Traceability Summit focussed on 3 pressing challenges including:
+Participants at the April 2022 National Traceability Summit focussed originally on 3 pressing challenges including:

 - Value creation and distribution